SEO for Medical Clinics and Practices [2026]

 - Resolve every doubt in favor of caution and consult a lawyer.

 This approach is also aligned with the patient's search intent — which, in 90 percent of cases, first looks for information and only then for a provider.
+Before a patient picks up the phone, they want to understand their own problem.
+Content that gives them that wins twice: it satisfies the caution requirement, and it genuinely matches search intent.

 Local SEO for a clinic — step by step